 Any dependency payment received by the dependants under the workers' compensation scheme however, has to be repaid to the workers' compensation insurer from any damages received as a result of the Common Law claim.

 Close relatives of the fatally injured worker may also have claims.

 A nervous shock claim arises where a close relative such as a spouse (whether defacto or married), fiance, parent, sister, or brother of the fatally injured worker, suffer psychiatric injury as a consequence of the death of the worker.

 For instance, a spouse may develop a major depressive disorder as a consequence of the shock of the sudden death of the worker, or due to the way in which the worker suffered his fatal injury, resulting in the spouse being unable to work or care for her children.

-Get our accredited Lawyers to assess your claim for free.
-Contact us now
+Get our accredited Lawyers to assess your claim for free, Contact us now

 If you have been injured as a result of any vehicle such as car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.